If you want to drive website traffic, you need to know what your target audience is searching for online.

 3. Specific geographical region

-There could be times that someone is traveling, but they want to make arrangements before.
+There could be times when someone is traveling, but they want to make arrangements beforehand.

 So they look up places beforehand, like ‘hotels Amsterdam’, or ‘laundry services New York’.